r00tstici/writeups/LineCTF/diveinternal/README.md

 It's time to use `docker-compose up --build`.
 Before doing this, we have to add some logging to obtain the Sign.
 Also, we have to modify `private/app/coinapi.py` so it returns fake data.

-So, let's launch the containers, send the HTTP request to localhost using a random Sign and get the logged Sign.
+So, let's launch the containers, send the HTTP request to localhost using a random Sign and get what will be logged.

 Now we can resend the request to the real server with the updated Sign...<br>
 ... and receive `{'message': 'Key error'}`.